 Action:

-Include data submission as a condition when procuring suppliers, and ensure suppliers have detailed instructions on the data points they need to provide.
-Use a carbon calculator to add up the emissions of the event or time period in question, and that which you're comparing it to.
-Here's our top suggestions on the best sustainability tools to get you started.
+Include data submission as a procurement condition, with clear guidance on data points required.
+Use a carbon calculator to measure emissions against your baseline.
+Here are our top suggestions on the best sustainability tools to get you started.

 Using post-event data to shape your objectives going forward